Since the start of the COVID-19 pandemic in late 2019, there have been more than

 The virus responsible for the 2003 SARS outbreak is genetically similar to the coronavirus that causes COVID-19.

 The same research suggests that the risk of transmission through your eyes is relatively low compared to other means.
 However, taking precautions to protect your eyes is likely still a good idea.

-How COVID-19 gets into to your eyes
+How the virus gets into your eyes

 The virus that led to the 2003 SARS outbreak entered the body through an enzyme called angiotensin converting enzyme 2 (ACE2).

 The virus enters human cells by tricking cells into thinking that it’s ACE2.

 The virus can attach to a cell at a particular spot, called a receptor, where ACE2 fits exactly.
 The virus mimics the shape of the ACE2 enzyme well enough that the cell allows the virus to enter it, same as it would the enzyme.